 The Bailey motorhome was actually less than 3.5 tonnes (just!) but there was no way we could afford it, so we set out to find something similar on the market.
 Enter the Swift 496.

-She has a fantastic layout AND we got her for a great price as she was an ex-hire vehicle.
-There were several problems, including the fridge and solar panel, but we knew we could sort those out.
+She has a fantastic layout AND we got her for a great price as she was an ex-hire vehicle and one of those great used motorhomes for sale.
+There were several problems, including the fridge and solar panel, but we knew we could sort those out with this used camper.

 We discussed whether the weight would be a problem, as it meant I couldn't drive our new motorhome due to licence restrictions, but we agreed that Mr WB prefers to drive anyway and I prefer to navigate, so it wouldn't be an issue.